TBI investigating officer-involved shooting in Mt. Juliet

-The TBI is investigating an officer-involved shooting that occurred Tuesday night at the intersection of Mt.
+The TBI is investigating an officer-involved shooting that occurred Oct.
+13 at the intersection of Mt.
 Juliet Road and I-40.

 According to a TBI news release, the Mt.
 Juliet Police Department was responding to a report of a stolen vehicle and attempted to pull the driver over.